mushakushi/game-development-reference/README.md

 If there are any discrepancies between the status you see locally and what you see remotely, it’s likely you didn’t run `git fetch`.

+>[!CAUTION]
-> So many things will go wrong if you don’t understand these things and stay up-to-date
+>So many things will go wrong if you don’t understand these things and stay up-to-date

 #### Applying Local Changes
 At this point, you can make changes by editing the project as you normally would.
 Once you are done for the day follow these steps: